ocf/ocfweb/ocfweb/docs/docs/staff/backend/git.md

 Although Git is a great tool for large-scale distributed development, for us a Subversion-like workflow with a "central repository" (where you clone/fetch from and push to) and linear history makes more sense.
 The instructions below assume that development is happening in a single branch.

 **Only commit your own, original work**.
 You may commit another staff member's work if you have permission and change the author appropriately (e.g., `--author="Guest User <guser@ocf.berkeley.edu>"`).
-When committing, `git config user.name` should be your name and `git config user.email` should be your OCF email address -- this should be taken care of by [[LDAP]] and `/etc/mailname` on OCF machines.
+When committing, `git config user.name` should be your name and `git config user.email` should be your OCF email address -- this should be taken care of by [[LDAP|doc staff/backend/ldap]] and `/etc/mailname` on OCF machines.

 ### To "update"